tannewt/wa-law.org/bill/2021-22/hb/1218/1/README.md

 Resident records shall be available to the staff members directly involved with the resident and to appropriate representatives of the department.
 The facility shall protect resident records against destruction, loss, and unauthorized use.
 The facility shall keep a resident's record after the resident is discharged as provided in RCW 18.51.300. **The facility shall coordinate the residents' records under this subsection with the resident tracking system required under section of 10(1) this act.**

+## Section 13
+> This section adds a new section to an existing chapter [18.51](/rcw/18_businesses_and_professions/18.051_nursing_homes.md).
+Here is the [modified chapter](rcw/18_businesses_and_professions/18.051_nursing_homes.md) for context.

+1. Each nursing home shall develop and maintain a comprehensive disaster preparedness plan to be followed in the event of a disaster or emergency, including fires, earthquakes, floods, infectious disease outbreaks, loss of power or water, and other events that may require sheltering in place, evacuations, or other emergency measures to protect the health and safety of residents.
+The nursing home shall review the comprehensive disaster preparedness plan annually, update the plan as needed, and train all employees when they begin work in the nursing home on the comprehensive disaster preparedness plan and related staff procedures.

+2. At a minimum, the comprehensive disaster preparedness plan must address the following items during any disaster or emergency:

+    a.
+A plan for timely communications with the residents' emergency contacts, as appropriate;

+    b.
+A plan for timely communications with state agencies, local public health jurisdictions, first responders, long-term care ombuds, developmental disabilities ombuds, and the agency responsible for the protection and advocacy system for individuals with mental illness;

+    c.
+Descriptions of on-duty employees' responsibilities;

+    d.
+Provisions for contacting and requesting emergency assistance;

+    e.
+Provisions for meeting residents' essential needs, including food, water, and medications; and

+    f.
+Procedures to allow the nursing home to:

+        i.
+Identify each resident who is evacuated or transferred from the nursing home;

+        ii.
+Identify each resident's immediate location if no longer at the nursing home; and

+        iii.
+Provide aggregate emergency information to others as appropriate to provide for each resident's health or safety.
+The aggregate information must include each resident's name, immediate location, and critical health care information, as well as contact information for each resident's emergency contact.

 ## Section 14
 > This section modifies existing section [74.42.460](/rcw/74_public_assistance/74.42_nursing_homes—resident_care_operating_standards.md).
 Here is the [modified chapter](rcw/74_public_assistance/74.42_nursing_homes—resident_care_operating_standards.md) for context.

 The facility shall have a written staff organization plan and detailed written procedures to meet potential emergencies and disasters.
 The facility shall clearly communicate and periodically review the plan and procedures with the staff and residents.
 The plan and procedures shall be posted at suitable locations throughout the facility. **The planning requirement of this section shall complement the comprehensive disaster preparedness planning requirement of section 13 of this act.**

+## Section 15
+> This section adds a new section to an existing chapter [70.97](/rcw/70_public_health_and_safety/70.097_enhanced_services_facilities.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.097_enhanced_services_facilities.md) for context.

+The department shall require an enhanced services facility that is subject to a stop placement order or limited stop placement order under RCW 70.97.110 to publicly post in a conspicuous place at the facility a notice that the department has issued a stop placement order or limited stop placement order for the facility, including the date of the stop placement order or limited stop placement order, the conditions placed upon the facility's license, and the phone number to contact the department for further information.
+The notice must remain posted until the department has terminated the stop placement order or limited stop placement order.

 ## Section 16